Generate a quick NGL (webGL based) structure overview of bio3d pdb class

 Value

-an NGLVieweR display object that can be displayed or further added to using NGLVieweR::addRepresentation()
+an NGLVieweR display object that can be displayed or further added to using NGLVieweR::addRepresentation() and friends.

 Details